-Join Chris Reilly for an in-depth discussion in this video Representing 3D geometry with polygon meshes, part of Up and Running with Grasshopper.
+Join Chris Reilly for an in-depth discussion in this video Representing 3D geometry with polygon meshes, part of Learning Grasshopper.

 …We talked in a previous video about NURBS surfaces, which are defined by…a mathematical formula that combines information about things like degree,…control points, and…other data to form extremely accurate representations of virtually any shape.…Now, you're probably already aware that there's an additional way of…representing 3D geometry, and that's with polygon meshes.…Grasshopper has many different tools for generating and analyzing polygon meshes…and these can be found under the Mesh menu, in the Component Panel.…Let's talk about some of the differences between NURBS surfaces and…polygon meshes, as we look at some of these components.…